dbbrandt/short_answer_granding_capstone_project/capstone_resport.md

 - _If no preprocessing is needed, has it been made clear why?_

 ### Implementation

+These can be found in the codebase **/source/train.py**  and the Jupyter files,**Capstone 1 SEB.ipynb**,  **Capstone 2 SAG.ipynb** for the two data sets.

+The **local mode** code as well as the Sagemaker code passes in the tuning parameters as a dictionary into the common shared code.
+In the case of local processing, the common shared method from */source/utils*  named *train_and_test()*.
+This method build the model, fits the data and then uses the test data with a predictor to evaluate the model accuracy.
+The tunning parameters passed into that method are:

+    model_params = {'max_answer_len': max_answer_len,
+                    'vocab_size': vocab_size,
+                    'epochs': 20,
+                    'pretrained': pretrained,
+                    'embedding_dim': 50,
+                    'flatten': True,
+                    'lstm_dim_1': 100,
+                    'lstm_dim_2': 20,
+                    'dropout': 0.3}

 In this section, the process for which metrics, algorithms, and techniques that you implemented for the given data will need to be clearly documented.
 It should be abundantly clear how the implementation was carried out, and discussion should be made regarding any complications that occurred during this process.
 Questions to ask yourself when writing this section:
 - _Is it made clear how the algorithms and techniques were implemented with the given datasets or input data?_
 - _Were there any complications with the original metrics or techniques that required changing prior to acquiring a solution?_